Tikahtnu Commons

 Tikahtnu Commons is a 900,000 square foot power center located on a 95-acre parcel in Anchorage, Alaska, United States.
-It is owned by Cook Inlet Region, Inc. (CIRI), an Alaska Native corporation and Browman Development Company, a California corporation.
+It is owned by Cook Inlet Region, Inc., an Alaska Native corporation and Browman Development Company, a California corporation.
 The shopping center consists of several large anchor stores, dozens of smaller restaurants, shops and services, and a 16-screen Regal Cinemas theater.
 Tikahtnu is the word for Cook Inlet in the Dena'ina language.

 Tikahtnu Commons is home to many firsts for Alaska, including the state's first Kohl's, PetSmart and IMAX theater.
-Tikahtnu Commons is the largest single-owner shopping center in the state and is even large by national comparison.
+It is the largest shopping center in the state and is even large by national comparison.
 The International Council of Shopping Centers states that power centers in the United States typically range from 250000 to 600000 sqft with an average of 420160 sqft.
 Construction of the center began in 2007 and by the summer of 2015, it had been developed to roughly 98% capacity.
+Anchors include Lowe's, Old Navy, PetSmart, Kohl's, Burlington, Target, Best Buy, Regal Cinemas, and Costco Business Center.

 Tikahtnu Commons sits just 3 miles east of Glenn Square, which is another power center that was developed concurrently on the same stretch of freeway.